SidneyFC17/fieloelr/doc/UC-ELR-0008-Create Question Response.md

    5. The system updates the question response
    6. The system displays the question response detail page
    7. End of flow

-##### 10. Submit a question response when there is already a correct question response for the related question (step 9 of basic flow)
-   1. The administrator presses the Edit button
-   2. The administrator changes the field “IsSubmitted” from “false” to “true”
-   3. The system verifies that the related question has already another correct question response
-   4. The system does not update the question response
-   5. The system displays an error message
-   6. End of flow